IDSIA/sacred/config_v2.md

 * Caring about looking like our old API about configs.
 Legacy API design should not prevent us from pushing a better API.

 * Handling seeding.
-The seeding has been separated from the configuration process with the PR [Making the seeding more intuitive](https://github.com/IDSIA/sacred/pull/615)

 ## API description:

 The goal is to make the API easier to understand.
+We add a new class: `Configuration`.

-* There is no more `Ingredient`.
+* `Ingredient` is not needed anymore.

 * There is no config scopes.